winterstein/aiqa/client-python/README.md

 def handle_user_request(user_id: str, session_id: str):
     # Set conversation ID to group all traces for this user session
     set_conversation_id(f"user_{user_id}_session_{session_id}")
-    # All spans created in this function and its children will have this conversation.id
+    # All spans created in this function and its children will have this gen_ai.conversation.id
     # ... rest of function
 ```

-The `conversation.id` attribute allows you to filter and group traces in the AIQA server by conversation, making it easier to analyze multi-step interactions or user sessions.
+The `gen_ai.conversation.id` attribute allows you to filter and group traces in the AIQA server by conversation, making it easier to analyze multi-step interactions or user sessions.
+See the [OpenTelemetry GenAI Events specification](https://opentelemetry.io/docs/specs/semconv/gen-ai/gen-ai-events/) for more details.

 ### Trace ID Propagation Across Services/Agents